erikvanmechelen/wind/manuscript/28openings.md

 I recently was encouraged to see that Andrew Goff's 'Modern Borders' concept, an early-game alliance between Austria and Italy, actually works, for multiple reasons.
 In this case, as Austria, I also disguised the arrangement as an attack against me, a story which was bought by several players, giving me a few years of freedom I wouldn't have normally received in my club while playing the red pieces.
 (Especially in a Top Board scenario.)

 As you proceed through the following general comments and 28 particular openings, don't lose sight of the importance of building relationships in the opening.
 These relationships are as important as choosing the correct theoretical or tactical opening.
+In fact, I will often refer to those relationships in discussing the openings.

+Finally, and I repeat, always bear in mind the scoring system you are playing under, as that should affect your strategy as well as other players' strategies.

 ## AUSTRIA